Blue Brindle Pitbull

 Another trait of Pitbulls was mentioned above: They NEED their people.
 They will not do well as outside dogs with only occasional interaction.
 They crave companionship with their humans, so it is best to keep them indoors with the family.

 Blue brindle Pit bulls are beautiful dogs.
-With the right care,
+With the right care, training and leadership

-and leadership from their owners they make fantastic pets, athletes and even therapy dogs.
+they make fantastic pets, athletes and even therapy dogs.
 Just know the commitment you’re making before you buy or adopt a Pitbull, so that both you and your new pet will be happy and content.